 - 3.6 The Welsh Government provides the Council with specific grants for priority areas.
 These grants are allocated to the Council either as a result of submission of specific bids or via a formula allocation.
 New grants to be received into the programme are as follows:- - 3.7 Highway Refurbishment Fund This is a road refurbishment programme to cover the period 2018 to 2021.
-The Council will be provided with a grant in 2019/20 of £748,830 with the allocation for 2020/21 not yet announced.
-This grant will provide vital new investment for the Council's roads.

-- 3.8 Targeted Regeneration Investment On 20th October 2017 the Welsh Government launched this new capital regeneration programme.
+The Council was provided with a grant in 2019/20 of £749k with and has been advised that the allocation for 2020/21 will be £752k.
+This grant will provide vital new investment for the Council's roads. - Targeted Regeneration Investment (TRI) On 20th October 2017 the Welsh Government launched this new capital regeneration programme.
 Investment will be for the three year period 2018/19-2020/21.
 Under the new programme local authorities, along with their partner organisations, are able to apply for capital funding for projects that promote economic regeneration and serve the aims of wider sustainable development with activities focussed at individuals and areas of need.
 The Minister for Housing and Regeneration and the Cabinet Secretary for Local Government and Public Services approved the South East Wales Regional Plan for Regeneration on 19th September 2018.
 South East Wales (comprises of 10 local authorities) has a notional funding allocation of £44 million for the period 2018/19-2020/21.
-The budget is to be managed as a rolling programme to allow projects to come forward at an appropriate time.
-The Regional Plan for Regeneration identifies the settlement of Barry as a Regeneration Area for Targeted Regeneration Investment.
-The capital programme will be updated during 2019 on receipt of any funding award for this Council.
-Further detail can be found in the Cabinet report dated 7th January 2019.
-The Council may need to provide match funding for this grant and it is intended that the Barry Regeneration Partnership budget which is included in the capital programme can be used for this purpose. - 3.9 SALIX Work can be undertaken through the use of the Welsh Governments interest free SALIX funding and using the RE:FIT contractor framework which has allowed the Council to procure a preferred contractor to implement various energy saving projects. - 3.10 It is estimated that over the next 5 years the Council will received grant funding from WG for Band B 21st Century Schools grant, Flood Defence and Structures work, Waste Initiative and Highways Refurbishment, including Five Mile Lane Improvement.
+The budget is to be managed as a rolling programme to allow a mix of strategic and thematic projects to come forward at an appropriate time.
+The Regional Plan for Regeneration identifies the settlement of Barry as a Regeneration Area for TRI.
+On 21st March 2019, following the submission of a joint application, Rhondda Cynon Taff (as Lead Authority) was awarded £10m for a Thematic Grants Programme targeting key town/urban centres in all ten Local Authority areas of the Cardiff Capital Region.
+The Council's allocation of £970k will be spent as follows: £40k in 2019/20 and £930k in 2020/21.
+The Council may need to provide match funding for the TRI grant and it is intended that the Barry Regeneration Partnership budget which is included in the capital programme can be used for this purpose.

+- 3.8 SALIX Work can be undertaken through the use of the Welsh Governments interest free SALIX funding which has allowed the Council to procure a preferred contractor to implement various energy saving projects. - 3.9 It is estimated that over the next 5 years the Council will received grant funding from WG for Band B 21st Century Schools grant, Flood Defence and Structures work, Waste Initiative and Highways Refurbishment, including Five Mile Lane Improvement.
 Some of these schemes may require a match funding contribution to be made by the Council which is built into the capital programme.
 It is not possible to predict and plan for any other grants beyond this period.